Waewarin-C/MastersProject/README.md

 When the application loads for the first time, the user will be shown the Login/Sign Up page, and the user will be required to sign up.
 Once signed up, the user will be redirected to the Welcome page where they will get a quick overview of the application features.
 Through settings, the Welcome page can be shown first everytime after the user logs in or if the user did not logout, when the user loads the application.

-The user can then move on to the Home page and can begin using the application.
+The user can then move on to the Home page and begin using the application.

-To exit the application, the user can logout or close the window.
+To exit the application, the user can log out or close the window.

-From the second time onward, if they user had previously logged out they will need to login when the application loads, and they will then be redirected to either the Welcome or the Home page.
+From the second time onward, if the user had previously logged out they will need to log in when the application loads, and they will then be redirected to either the Welcome or the Home page.
 If they did not previously log out they will immediately be shown the Welcome or the Home page.
-Which of the two pages is shown to the user depends on the user's settings.
+Which of the two pages is shown to the user first depends on the user's settings.

 Below are the main pages which are the options displayed on the bottom navigation of every view:
 * Home